Linda Carter: Storylines

-During Elaine's hen night, Elaine reveals to Linda that her father was gay after his partner, Drew Peacock (Paul Clayton) is hired as a drag queen at the hen night.
+During Elaine's hen night, Elaine reveals to Linda that her father was secretly gay after his partner, Drew Peacock (Paul Clayton) is hired as a drag queen at the hen night.
 This leaves Linda distraught and leads to her fighting with Elaine who slaps her after exchanging harsh words.
 Linda's drinking continues to spiral out of control and after learning from Johnny that Ollie doesn't like being around her she goes to live with Sharon two weeks before Christmas 2024 but Sharon's house is burgled when Linda leaves the door open.
 A drunken Linda enters the café and confronts Bernadette who tells her that she regrets telling her to drink to death, and that she didn't want to be responsible for her death, this results in Bernadette forgiving Linda for killing Keanu but warns her not to use her or Keanu as an excuse.
 Eventually she falls asleep on an outdoor bench at night having distanced all who cared about her.
 Elaine returns from her honeymoon finding out how far Linda's alcoholism has gone and gives her an ultimatum – to either choose to live on the streets and continue drinking, or go to rehab.
 Elaine tries to pack a bag for Linda to take to rehab, however Linda doesn't want to go and pushes Elaine, which Ollie witnesses.
 Linda then blames Elaine for her alcoholism by accusing her of turning a blind-eye while she was brought up in a pub, and failing to stop her from drinking.
 Johnny gives Linda a drawing that Ollie has made, showing Linda pouring alcohol into her mouth, although she doesn't look at it and so doesn't realise this.
 After Elaine threatens to call the police to report the assault if Linda tries to return, she chooses to continue drinking, stumbling out of The Queen Vic with a bottle of vodka.
 She looks at the drawing Ollie has made and scrunches it up, throwing it on the ground.
 She then appears to down most of the bottle of vodka, before experiencing a vision of what will happen to her if she continues drinking, including her imminent death, subsequent funeral, her family being torn apart and Johnny becoming an alcoholic.
-After this realisation, she instead pours the entire vodka bottle out, before picking up the drawing Ollie made for her and bursting into tears.
+Following this realisation, she instead pours the entire vodka bottle out, before picking up the drawing Ollie made for her and bursting into tears.
 She then returns to The Queen Vic, admitting that she needs help and will go to rehab, although apprehensive about whether she will be able to quit drinking.